15 Things to Know Before You Visit Benin: Voodoos and Voodon’ts

 2. You’ll Need a Yellow Fever Certificate

-Just like Sierra Leone and many other West African countries, visitors to Benin needs to have a proof of Yellow Fever vaccination and you may have to send it off when you apply for your visa, so if you don’t have it already, make sure you get it in good time.
+Just like Sierra Leone and many other West African countries, visitors to Benin needs to have a proof of Yellow Fever vaccination, so if you don’t have it already, make sure you get it in good time – at least 10 days before you travel.

 3. The Official Language is French